Impact factor: Related indices

+A given journal may attain a different quartile or percentile in different categories.

 As with the impact factor, there are some nuances to this: for example, Clarivate excludes certain article types (such as news items, correspondence, and errata) from the denominator.

 Other measures of scientific impact

 Additional journal-level metrics are available from other organizations.
 For example, CiteScore is a metric for serial titles in Scopus launched in December 2016 by Elsevier.
 While these metrics apply only to journals, there are also author-level metrics, such as the h-index, that apply to individual researchers.
 In addition, article-level metrics measure impact at an article level instead of journal level.

 Other more general alternative metrics, or "altmetrics", that include article views, downloads, or mentions in social media, offer a different perspective on research impact, concentrating more on immediate social impact in and outside academia.

 Counterfeit impact factors

 Fake impact factors or bogus impact factors are produced by certain companies or individuals.
 According to an article published in the Electronic Physician, these include Global Impact Factor, Citefactor, and Universal Impact Factor.
 Jeffrey Beall maintained a list of such misleading metrics.
-Another deceitful practice is reporting "alternative impact factors", calculated as the average number of citations per article using citation indices other than JCR, even if based on reputable sources such as Google Scholar (e.g., "Google-based Journal Impact Factor").
+Another deceitful practice is reporting "alternative impact factors", calculated as the average number of citations per article using citation indices other than JCR such as Google Scholar (e.g., "Google-based Journal Impact Factor") or Microsoft Academic.

 False impact factors are often used by predatory publishers.
 Consulting Journal Citation Reports' master journal list can confirm if a publication is indexed by the Journal Citation Reports.
 The use of fake impact metrics is considered a red flag.